Rapides Parish Coliseum: Other events

 In 2005, the facility was used as a shelter by the American Red Cross after Hurricane Katrina and during Hurricane Rita.
-It was during Rita that it lost power and water for a short period of time.
+It was during Rita that it lost power and water for a short period.

 Recent events staged at the site include the Barnum and Bailey Circus on Dec.
-2, 2008, World Wrestling Entertainment in January 2009, and the Gaither Homecoming Tour on March 7, 2009.
+2, 2008, World Wrestling Entertainment multiple times, and the Gaither Homecoming Tour on March 7, 2009.